Nebo, North Carolina: History

 Nebo is named after a Methodist campground that existed before the Civil War.
-The Western North Carolina Railroad named its depot Nebo after the campground.
+The Western North Carolina Railroad named its depot "Nebo" after the campground.
 The community was incorporated in 1909, with the repeal of the charter coming in 1943.

+Geography

+Nebo is in eastern McDowell County, served by U.S. Route 70, which leads west 5 mi to Marion, the county seat, and east 16 mi to Morganton.

+According to the U.S. Census Bureau, the Nebo CDP has an area of 5.3 sqmi, all land.
+The center of Nebo sits on a ridge which drains south to Thompsons Fork and north to Shadrick Creek, all part of the Catawba River watershed.